keboola/component-gd-user-management/README.md

 A user action, that enables user in the project.
 The action is executed only if all the preceeding steps were completed successfully to prevent access to data, user should not see.

+#### 3.2.12 `REMOVE_FROM_PRJ`

+A user action, that removes a user from the project.
+The action is executed straight away with no preceeding steps.

 ### 3.3 status

 One of `SUCCESS` or `ERROR`.
 Marks whether the respective action was successful.